U.S. Seals II: The Ultimate Force

 U.S. Seals II: The Ultimate Force (also known simply as U.S. Seals II) is a 2001 American direct-to-video action film directed by Isaac Florentine, written by Boaz Davidson and Michael D. Weiss, and starring Michael Worth.
-The film is a sequel to U.S. Seals (2000) and is followed by U.S. Seals 3: Frogmen (2002).
+The film is a sequel to U.S. Seals (2000) and is followed by U.S. Seals 3: Frogmen (2002), it is the third installment in the U.S. Seals film series.

 Plot

 A group of retired US SEALs needs to prevent a nuclear attack against United States, planned by an ex-SEAL.
 Thereunto, they can use only blade weapons since the villain's hideout is covered by leaked natural gas.